 Another problem is if you perform one backup per week and some malware destroys part of your documents one month previously without you realising it, you will lose data despite having a backup policy.
 This is why it is recommended to keep a record of numerous backups in your repository.
 As storage space is limited, it is best to choose a backup rotation method, determining which past backups to delete to make way for new backups.
 In the above example of one backup per week, it would be possible to keep the six last backups and cover more than one month.

 A more suitable solution for larger structures would be to make daily backups and keep one week’s worth of backups.
 Keep one backup per week for one month, keep one monthly backup for one year, and so on.

 The classification level for the backups should correspond to that of the backed-up data.
 If the data is highly confidential, the backups should also be highly confidential.

 To save space – which in the past was often very expensive – different types of backups are offered by most software in addition to data compression:

 All data is backed up.
 This backup takes up the most space, but it is also the safest and the easiest to retrieve, as it contains all the data.

 A differential backup covers only all the files that have changed since the last full backup.
-It uses more space than incremental backups, but only the last full backup along with the differential backup are needed to retrieve all the backed up data.
+It uses more space than incremental backups, but only the last full backup along with the differential backup is needed to retrieve all the backed-up data.

 Write and apply the following sectoral policies: